Internships, Careers, and Graduate School

 The Department of Chemistry encourages its chemistry and forensic science majors to participate in internships.
 An internship can serve as a valuable test for you in making well-informed choices about your future goals.
 Students have recently done internships at Great North Aleworks, New Hampshire State Police, Massachusetts State Crime Lab, andvarious local police and fire departments in NH and MA.
-Please contact Prof. Mary Kate Donais for more information about chemistry internship opportunities.
+Please contact Professor Mary Kate Donais for more information about chemistry internship opportunities.

 A chemistry degree from Saint Anselm College can be the beginning to many career paths.
 Our students have successfully gone on to work in industry and government agencies, and teach at colleges and high schools, including Raytheon, Sunovion Pharmaceuticals, Northern Analytical Laboratories, Bedford (NH) High School, and Malden (MA) Catholic High School.

 In recent years, Saint Anselm graduates have been accepted at some of the best graduate schools in the United States and have been awarded scholarships, teaching assistantships, and research positions.

 - Princeton University